huss-osman/linux-fundamentals/05-docker/README.md

 - Understand what containers are and why they matter
 - Learn the difference between images and containers
+- Understand Docker Engine and Docker Desktop
 - Build Docker images using Dockerfiles
 - Run and manage containers locally
-- Understand Docker networking and service communication
+- Understand container isolation and portability
-- Use Docker Compose for multi-container applications
+- Learn core Docker troubleshooting commands
-- Work with DockerHub and Amazon ECR
-- Debug common container and networking issues
-- Understand orchestration concepts such as Kubernetes and Docker Swarm
-- Build a practical containerised application project
+- Build a strong foundation for future Docker networking and orchestration topics

 ---